 Dollar shave club is one of the most recognizable brands in the subscription box industry, and for good reason.
 Their product is high quality and yet, very affordable.

-Dollar shave club often uses video testimonials to showcase its products in a authentic and visual way.
-By featuring every day people, these ads seem less like ads and more like just the typical content shared in a facebook feed.
+Dollar shave club often uses video testimonials to showcase its products in an authentic and visual way.
+By featuring everyday people, these ads seem less like ads and more like just the typical content shared by Facebook users.

-The landing page that facebook user land on upon clicking the ad is both a sales page for the product and a resource that explains how the ordering process works.
-The drop down FAQ area is a nice touch for those looking to learn more about Dollar Shave Club.
+The landing page that Facebook users land on upon clicking the ad is both a sales page for the product and a resource that explains how the ordering process works.
+The drop-down FAQ area is a nice touch for those looking to learn more about Dollar Shave Club.

 After a few seconds, the free daily cleanser offer pops up, which is a great way to encourage visitors to move onto the checkout page.

 Interestingly enough, the checkout page allows you to create an account, input billing information, and shipping information all from one page.
-Being able to order the product without opening multiple pages can make for great user experience.
+Being able to order the product without opening multiple pages can make for a great user experience.
 Considering how seamless the transition is from ad to checkout, this is a highly effective Facebook sales funnel example.

 After clicking the advertisement, you get taken to an ecommerce storefront where you can find numerous varieties of tea.
 The company sells so many different types of tea that for someone who doesn’t know anything about tea, it can take a bit of searching around the site to find a tea that you are interested in.